bluesky66-dev/kibana/x-pack/plugins/task_manager/README.md

 - Recovery of stalled tasks / timeouts
 - Tracking task state across multiple runs
 - Configuring the run-parameters for specific tasks
-- Basic coordination to prevent the same task instance from running on more than one HyperSec Kibana system at a time
+- Basic coordination to prevent the same task instance from running on more than one Kibana system at a time

 ## Implementation details